 “Live on, Perge!
-The glorious city of Pamphlia”
+The Glorious city of Pamphlia”

 (From a poetic inscription written in the 3rd century AD in the street to the north of the agora)

 Perge, one of the most prominent cities of the Pamphylia region since ancient times, still fascinates visitors with its beauty and ruins of the past.
-Its heyday was during the Hellenistic Period, when its people praised it with such phrases as, “untouchable home” and “glorious city of Pamphilia”.
+Its heyday was during the Hellenistic Period, when its people praised it with such phrases as, “untouchable home” and “glorious city of Pamphylia”.

 Prof. Dr. Haluk Abbasoglu, who has been leading excavations here since 1988, pointed out in his article published in Istanbul Magazine, that this has been the feeling for Perge throughout the ages.